Qwoyn/smoke-state/README.md

-# steem-state
+# smoke-state (Based on steem-state)

-### Build decentralized apps on the Steem blockchain with ease!
+### Build decentralized apps on the Smoke blockchain with ease!

 ## Installation
 `npm install steem-state`